 In the big data engineering world, Spark and stream processing are the words on everybody's lips these days.
 Here are a few words of wisdom by somebody why actually works with Spark everyday, the great Helena Edelson!
 We caught up with her at Spark Summit in Amsterdam last month to hear what she really thinks of Spark.

-Since the exciting release of Data Science Studio 2.1, which integrates Spark, we’ve been having fun discovering the Spark community and being part of its dynamic ecosystem.
-With the release of 2.2 and the Prediction API server, we've also gotten into the business of stream processing and we're joining yet another dynamic commmunity!
+Since the exciting release of Dataiku DSS 2.1, which integrates Spark, we’ve been having fun discovering the Spark community and being part of its dynamic ecosystem.
+With the release of 2.2 and the Prediction API server, we've also gotten into the business of stream processing and we're joining yet another dynamic community!

 We could really sense this when we attended Spark Summit for the first time in Amsterdam at the end of October.
 We got to meet so many people that were passionate about the technology and discussing their diverse use cases.
 I was particularly excited to speak to Helena Edelson, VP of Product Engineering at Tuplejump, and a speaker at Spark Summit.
 We, of course, talked about Spark.
 Here is what she had to say!